Pete Hegseth: Nomination and confirmation

 In an effort to retain his nomination amid controversies, Hegseth began a campaign that month.
 Advisors to Trump privately sought to persuade him to support Hegseth in fear that it would embolden recalcitrant Republican senators, while he could not garner support for DeSantis, according to The New York Times.
-In addition, the Times reported that Vice President-elect JD Vance had led a group of Republicans, including Donald Trump Jr., former Trump aide Steve Bannon, political activist Charlie Kirk, and Breitbart News reporter Matt Boyle.
+In addition, the Times reported that Vice President-elect JD Vance had led a group of Republicans, including Donald Trump Jr., former Trump aide Steve Bannon, political activist Charlie Kirk, and Breitbart News reporter Matt Boyle, to support Hegseth's nomination.
 Trump allies took a direct approach to addressing the controversies, including an interview with Megyn Kelly that impressed Trump.
-Hegseth appeared at the United States Capitol; Trump publicly reaffirmed his support for Hegseth afterwards.
+Hegseth appeared at the United States Capitol in December; Trump publicly reaffirmed his support for Hegseth afterwards.
 The visit gave Iowa senator Joni Ernst, who had threatened his nomination, a positive impression of Hegseth.

 Hegseth appeared before the Senate Committee on Armed Services on January 14.
 He positioned himself as a "warrior" while denying the allegations and his previous claims that women should not serve in combat roles.
 Hegseth was criticized by Democrats over allegations of sexual misconduct, financial mismanagement, and alcohol issues.
 Rhode Island senator Jack Reed, the committee's ranking member, noted that Hegseth had used the term "jagoff" in his book The War on Warriors (2024) to derogatorily refer to a Judge Advocate General officer who reprimanded him on the use of rocket-propelled grenades.
 He did not answer a question from Virginia senator Tim Kaine on whether or not sexual assault, drinking, or infidelity were disqualifying.
 The Committee on Armed Services voted to advance his nomination 14–13 along party lines on January 20, after Trump was inaugurated.
 Hegseth's former sister-in-law, Danielle, sent an affidavit to senators alleging that he was abusive to his second wife, Samantha, and that he had issues with over-consumption of alcohol.
 Hegseth denied having a drinking problem and pledged not to drink if confirmed.